ocaml-community/meta/README.md

 ## What is OCaml-community?

-OCaml-community is a github organization dedicated to the collaborative and community-driven long-term maintenance of OCaml packages.
+OCaml-community is a GitHub organization dedicated to the collaborative and community-driven long-term maintenance of OCaml packages.

-In other words, the project provides a place to maintain open source OCaml packages that lack a maintainer.
+In other words, the organization provides a place to host open source OCaml packages that benefit from collective maintanance.

 Unmaintained packages that are of significant interest can be adopted by ocaml-community.
 Maintenance then performed collaboratively by the